cyverse/irods-adm/README.md

 The program `fix-file-size` can be used to set the sizes of a group of data objects with the sizes of their respective files.

+## Moving files to another resource

+The program `phymv` can be used to move groups of files from one resource to another more efficiently that `iphymv`.

 ## Replication

 The program `repl-report` can be used to generate a report on the number and volume of data objects that need to be replicated.